Ukraine in the Eurovision Song Contest 2007: Controversy

 The choice of Verka Serduchka, a drag performer, as the Ukrainian Eurovision representative was fiercely criticized by several media and politicians of different parties.
-Taras Chornovil of the Party of Regions stated: "I guess some of our esteemed experts saw those "hot Finnish guys" dressed as monsters but didn't quite understand that there is subculture and there is pseudoculture.
+Taras Chornovil of the Party of Regions stated: "I guess some of our esteemed experts saw those 'hot Finnish guys' dressed as monsters but didn't quite understand that there is subculture and there is pseudoculture.
 Those monsters are part of their subculture, which has the right to exist.
 But all these hermaphrodites have never been accepted anywhere.
-Therefore I think that this will be a serious embarrassment factor and the world will see us as complete idiots."
+Therefore I think that this will be a serious embarrassment factor and the world will see us as complete idiots".

 In addition, "Danzing" caused controversy due to the lyrics "Lasha Tumbai" being phonetically similar to "Russia goodbye", allegedly a reference to the Orange Revolution in Ukraine in 2004 and 2005.
-Serduchka clarified that "Lasha Tumbai" is a Mongolian phrase for "whipped cream", "milkshake" or "churned butter", although it was subsequently confirmed that there are no such words in Mongolian and that the catchphrase bears no meaning at all, and Serduchka would later confirm that there "Lasha Tumbai" was in fact meaningless, only chosen because she needed a rhyme for the song.
+Serduchka claimed that "Lasha Tumbai" is a Mongolian phrase for "whipped cream", "milkshake" or "churned butter", although it was subsequently confirmed that there are no such words in Mongolian and that the catchphrase bears no meaning at all.
+Serduchka would later clarify that "Lasha Tumbai" was in fact meaningless and only chosen because she needed a rhyme for the song.
 "Danzing" was retitled as "Dancing Lasha Tumbai" for the Eurovision Song Contest.